 The Exceptions Dashboard displays data that summarizes the status of exception records belonging to you and other users.

-(Note that you can only view others' data if you have modify permissions.)
-This includes the following:
+Note: You can only view others' data if you have modify permissions.

+Status data includes the following:

-- The total number of exceptions - The number and percentage of exceptions that have been approved versus those that remain unapproved - The selected user's progress each day, week, or month - Exception record approval progress by dataflow and stage(s) within the dataflow
+- The total number of exceptions - The number and percentage of exceptions that have been approved versus those that remain unapproved

+- · The selected user's progress each day, week, or month - Exception record approval progress by dataflow and stages within the dataflow